satchel inv line hider line hider line hider line hider line hider line hider line hider

 We would get all wet.

-Let's see if we can find some oars or something we can use as a paddle.
-If we can't find anything, we can always wade to the other side.
+Let's see if we can find some oars.
+If not, we can always wade to the other side.

 Kodaly.